VirgileLyon/WeSplit/README.md

 # WeSplit

-WeSplit is an app to Split the check and tip^s with friends
+WeSplit is an app to Split the check and tips with friends

 ## Usage